 - The number of women were sixty-four.

-Terms Like Half Of, the Majority Of, and a Percentage Of Can Be Singular or Plural
+(Issue 4) Terms Like "Half Of," "the Majority Of," and "a Percentage Of" Can Be Singular or Plural

 - Half of the world knows not how the other half lives.
-(George Herbert, 1593-1633)
+(Poet George Herbert)

-None Can Take a Singular or Plural Verb
+(Issue 5) "None" Can Take a Singular or Plural Verb